RyanNgCT/CS2106-prep/Week 1/Lecture 1 - Introduction.md

 ## A. Operating Systems Basic Concepts
 > An **operating system** is a *program* that acts as an intermediary between a user and computer hardware
+- In which there are two components:
 	- hardware itself
 	- user (can be a person, or application programs)

+- $\not \exists$ universally accepted definition

-- OS can exist on computers or laptops, smartphones and other hardware (i.e. game consoles and home appliances)
+- OS can exist on computers or laptops, smartphones and other hardware (i.e. game consoles and home appliances) $\implies$ aids us in "virtualizing the machine"
+##### Fundamental Functionalities of the OS
+1. Memory Management
+2. Input-Output (Device) Management
+3. CPU Scheduling
+4. Communications (and Networking)
+5. Multitasking & Multiprogramming
 ### A1.
 The first computers
 - they had no Operating Systems (i.e. the user program **directly interfaces** with hardware)
 	- re-programming is made by changing the physical configuration of hardware